Dpdl-io/DpdlEngine/doc/Dpdl_howto.md

 ### Storing and accessing data in a Record Store

 Dpdl allows to store and access data in Record Stores.
+The Record Store functions can be used directly (via DPDLAPI_* calls), or with the functions defined in the import library 'dpdlRS.h'

 Example:
 ```python